-You have a specific window of time to hire a lawyer.
+You have a specific window of time to hire a Columbia car accident lawyer.
 So don’t wait too long.

-Do I Need an Attorney After an Accident?
+Do I Need an Attorney After an Accident in SC?

 A tort claim means that someone did something wrong that caused an injury to another person.
 Whether the at-fault person was negligent or purposely caused harm, the injured party may need help.

 When to Contact an Attorney After a Car Accident

 Contact a lawyer after a traffic accident as soon as you can after an accident (once you have had medical treatment) if: